kovacsbalu/pushbullet-rpc/readme.rst

 ==============
 Design principle based on python SimpleXMLRPCServer.

-Using Pushbullet *note* for calling python functions.
+Use Pushbullet *note* for calling python functions.
 The note *title* used as function name and the *body* contains the function parameter when necessary.

 Installation